sgmoffatt/CarND-Advanced-Lane-Lines/writeup.md

 3).
 The lane-line pixels identified were then colored blue and red for observable confirmation.
 4).
 A mask was then created to display the area bounded by the polynomial lane descriptions in green for observable conformation and muted using 'cv2.addWeighted' so to allow some transparency.

-A plot of the lane curvatuve and blue and red colored lines is shown below for 'test5' image:
+A plot of the lane curvatuve and blue and red colored lines is shown below for 'test6' image:

-**Image test6.jpg Line Plot**
+**Image test6.jpg Bird's Eye Line Plot**

 ![alt text][image8]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I measured the radius of curvature and position offset of the vehicle by doing the following in 'measure_curvature_pixels()':
+1).
+Measured scale factors from images and applied the 30m length and 3.7m lane width recommendation.
+2).
+Defined the center of the image as the mid-point of the image x dimension and calculated the center of the lane by using the x position of the 'left_fitx' and 'right_fitx' array by averaging them.
+Applying the x factor and comparing the these two numbers gave a physical offset.
+The positive difference was used to define a 'right of' center condition and a negative value a 'left of' center condition.
+3).
+The radius of curvature was calculated by using the formulas presented in the lesson, X as a function of Y, for both left and right lines.  'y_eval' was used as the scaling variable and the 0 and 1 indexs from the polynomial fit functional were used to determine A and B. These results were then averaged together, neglecting the 3.7m offset of the radii.
+Rcurve=(1+(2Ay+B)^2)^(3/2) / ∣2A∣.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.